 School & Childcare Requirements for Immunizations

-California law requires all children enrolled in state schools, both public and private, to have specified immunizations, or receive them when they enroll.
+California law requires all children enrolled in state schools, both public and private, to have certain doctor-recommended immunizations, or receive them when they enroll.

 To complete the form, parents are required to discuss the risks and benefits of immunizations and the diseases they prevent with a healthcare practitioner.

-When parents choose not to vaccinate, they put their children at risk of severe, vaccine preventable diseases – and the entire community, as well.
+When parents choose not to vaccinate, they put their children, and our community, at greater risk of severe, vaccine preventable diseases.

 Click here for data that show immunization levels at most schools and daycares in Contra Costa County.